Physical Properties of Massive Compact Starburst Galaxies with Extreme Outflows: Discussion

 In summary, the galaxies in our sample show multiple indirect indications that they might be leaking LyC photons.
-They are characterized by high $\rm\Sigma_{SFR}$ and high ionization parameters traced by the O32 ratio.
+They are characterized by high $\rm\Sigma_{SFR}$ and ionization parameters traced by the O32 ratio in line with those of the most massive known LyC leakers.
 Moreover, they lack of gas near zero velocity, and exhibit Balmer emission lines weaker than expected from stellar population synthesis modeling of their UV-optical spectra.
 Lastly, they show anomalously weak \ion{[S}{2]} lines.
 As our galaxies differ in many respects from known LyC leakers, our sample may offer an ideal opportunity to test what physical property is most closely linked to LyC escape.
 Directly measuring the LyC and determining f$_{esc}$(LyC) for our sample are necessary steps to confirm our hypothesis of potential LyC leakage.
 If our sample is found to have a significant f$_{esc}$(LyC), this would reveal that the LyC leakage process is not exclusively driven by low mass ($<$ 10$^8$ M$_{\odot}$) galaxies.
 Interestingly, the recent model by \citet{nai20} suggests that $<5$ \% of bright ($\rm M_{UV} < 18$) galaxies with log(M$_*$/M$_{\odot}$) $>$ 8 could account for $>80$\% of the reionization budget, making our sample potential analogs to the high redshift sources driving the reionization.